 This can be particularly uncomfortable in hot weather.

-The pomchi adult has a delicate skin, so take whilst brushing.
+They have delicate skin, so take care whilst brushing.

-In addition, use only a mild shampoo, such as a natural hypoallergenic product or an unfragranced baby shampoo, in order to avoid stripping the skin of its protective oils.
+In addition, use only a mild shampoo, such as a natural hypoallergenic product or any one of these shampoos specifically designed for this breeds parents in order to avoid stripping the skin of its protective oils.

 They are prone to tear overflow which then spills down the cheeks and leaves a rust-colored stain on the fur.